Algebraic geometry of discrete interventional models: Interventional DAG Models

 \section{Interventional DAG Models}

-Let $(X_1,\ldots, X_p)$ be jointly distributed random variables, let $\prob$ denote their joint distribution, and let $f$ denote the associated probability density function.
-Assuming that $\prob$ is Markov to a DAG $\GG = ([p],E)$,
+In the following sections, we extend the existing algebraic theory for staged tree models and discrete DAG models discussed in Section~\ref{sec: staged tree models} to discrete interventional models which are the foundation for randomized controlled trials (A/B-testing) and the basis for modeling causation in modern machine learning.
+Let $(X_1,\ldots, X_p)$ be jointly distributed random variables, let $\prob$ denote their joint distribution, and let $f$ denote the associated probability mass function.
+Assuming that $\prob$ is Markov to a DAG $\GG = ([p],E)$, we have that

-An interventional density with respect to $f$ is produced by changing the factors $f(x_j \mid \xx_{\pa_\GG(j)})$ associated to some of the nodes $j$ in $\GG$.
+An interventional probability mass function with respect to $f$ is produced by changing the factors $f(x_j \mid \xx_{\pa_\GG(j)})$ associated to some of the nodes $j$ in $\GG$.
 We call a subset of nodes $I\subset [p]$ an \emph{intervention target} when we intend to change the conditional factors associated to these nodes. \begin{definition} Let $I\subset[p]$ be a collection of intervention targets.
-A distribution $\prob^{(I)}$ and the associated density $f^{(I)}$ are called, respectively, an \emph{interventional distribution } and \emph{interventional density}, with respect to $I$ and a distribution $\prob$ with density $f$ Markov to a DAG $\GG = ([p],E)$ if
+A distribution $\prob^{(I)}$ and the associated probability mass function $f^{(I)}$ are called, respectively, an \emph{interventional distribution} and \emph{interventional probability mass function}, with respect to $I$ and a distribution $\prob$ with probability mass function $f$ Markov to a DAG $\GG = ([p],E)$ if